 Barr completed an environmental assessment on 120 acres of land for Bronco Utah Operations’ Emery Mine expansion in Emery County, Utah.
-The Bureau of Land Management has authority to issue rights-of-way and initiate NEPA actions under the Federal Land Policy and Management Act of 1976.
+The Bureau of Land Management (BLM) has authority to issue rights-of-way and initiate National Environmental Policy Act (NEPA) actions under the Federal Land Policy and Management Act of 1976.

 The first phase of the expansion involved obtaining federal NEPA approvals as well as a state mining permit from the Utah Division of Oil, Gas, and Mining (DOGM) for a right-of-way through a BLM coal body to access state and private coal reserves.

 Barr worked closely with the BLM field and state offices to coordinate initial public involvement and scoping for the NEPA environmental assessment (EA).
 Ultimately, several resources were identified and assessed, including air quality, cultural resources, endangered species, fish habitat, soils, vegetation, geology, water quality, wildlife, and rangeland and grazing.
 We organized and facilitated the BLM’s inter-disciplinary review and completed the draft EA for publication in December 2018.